agroal/pgagroal/doc/SECURITY.md

 the new client.
 This only works for connections using `trust`, `password` or `md5` authentication methods, so `scram-sha-256` based connections are not cached.

-Note, that this can lead to replay attacks based on the network setup, so consider using either a user vault or authentication query instead.
+Note, that this can lead to replay attacks against the `md5` based connections since the hash doesn't change.
+Make sure that pgagroal is deployed on a private trusted network, but consider using either a user vault or authentication query instead.

 ## User vault